pol-rivero/doot/README.md

 implicit_dot_ignore = [
   "bin"
 ]

+# Command and flags to use for displaying diffs.
+Use any tool and format you like, but it must accept 2 positional arguments for the files to compare.
+diff_command = "diff --unified --color=always"

 # Key-value pairs of "host name" -> "host-specific directory".
 # In the example below, <dotfiles dir>/laptop-dots/.zshrc will be symlinked to ~/.zshrc, taking precedence over <dotfiles dir>/.zshrc, if the hostname is "my-laptop".